 - Do not give any defined term a paragraph designation, for example, (a), (b), (c); however, subordinate paragraphs are designated beginning with the following level, for example (1), (2), (3).

 § 100.3 Definitions.

 Act means the Surface Mining Control and Reclamation Act of 1977.

 OSMRE Director means the head of the Office of Surface Mining Reclamation and Enforcement.

 Regional Director means the head of the Office of Surface Mining Reclamation and Enforcement in the region in which the state applying for a grant under this part is located.

 This method of listing definitions makes your task easier if you ever have to add or remove definitions.
-You do not have to change the paragraph designation of each term that appears after terms are added or removed.
+You do not have to change the paragraph designation (known as redesignation) of each term that appears after terms are added or removed.